rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

 Step 3: true ∧ true = true ✅
 ```

-> 💡 **Kid-Friendly:** A model is like a "what-if" story.
+> 💡 **Mind-Friendly:** A model is like a "what-if" story.
 "What if P is true and Q is false?"
 Then we check what the whole sentence equals.
 Like filling in numbers in a math equation to see if it works!

 ---